gerwolf/DA2_Homework/README.md

 > Spotify, Music, Statistics, Streaming, Popularity

-This project analyses musictheoretical variables, "audio features" (<a href = "http://web.media.mit.edu/~tristan/phd/dissertation/index.html"> </a>)for unsupervised learning.
+This project analyses musictheoretical variables, "audio features" (<a href = "http://web.media.mit.edu/~tristan/phd/dissertation/index.html" title = "Jehan, 2005"> </a>)for unsupervised learning.
 Artist specific information is additionally used to predict artist popularity (0,100) and whether the artist/song was a "chartbreaker" in the German Spotify market or not.